What does a typical day on inpatient look like?

 Is intern year difficult at Long Beach?
 What kind of resources does your program have to help interns?

-Like many other family medicine programs in California, most of our intern year is inpatient including FM service, MICU, pediatrics, and inpatient surgery.
+Like many other family medicine programs in California, most of our intern year is inpatient including FM service, MICU, pediatrics.
 While the hours can be long, we try to break this up with built in outpatient rotations intern year (cardiology, pediatric clinic, gynecology, and newborn).
 Every month, interns have protected time for Intern Meeting, which is a chance for interns to come together, eat a meal with their chiefs, and unpack what’s happening on their rotations.
 We have a big-little program with a stipend for a “family dinner”, allowing our interns to connect with their seniors.
 Each resident is assigned a faculty advisor, with scheduled meetings (where our attendings treat us to lunch!)

 How much elective time do residents get?
 Which electives are most popular with your residents?